NiklasTiede/MyBlog/content/post/9-Publishing-at-Anaconda.md

 +++
-title = "Publishing at Anaconda and Automation the Process - 9/9" description = "Publishing a Python at at Anaconda and automate the packaging process" tags = [
+title = "Publishing at Anaconda and Automating the Process - 9/9" description = "Publishing a Python at at Anaconda and automate the packaging process" tags = [
     "scripting",